ChrisForti/musical-tracker-api/DOCS/v2-api-endpoints.md

 #### Upload Poster Image

-Upload poster images for musicals or performances.
+Upload poster images for musicals or performances. **Note**: After uploading, use the returned `imageId` as the `posterId` when creating or updating musicals/performances.

 ```bash
 curl -X POST http://localhost:3000/v2/upload/poster \